East Branch of Fish Creek Conservation Easement

 Tug Hill Region Easement Lands

 All of the approximately 30,000 acres of former Hancock lands south of the G & W Road purchased are subject to a conservation easement held by the DEC on the behalf of the people of New York State.
 Of these 30,000 acres, 22,000 acres will be available at specific times of the year for different types of public recreation.
+The lands subject to a conservation easement are currently owned by Molpus Woodlands Group, LLC

 The easement grants the DEC the right to allow public use of the lands for certain recreational purposes including, but not limited to, camping, non-motorized boating, cross-country skiing, fishing, hiking, horseback riding, hunting, picnicking, trail bicycling, trapping, snowshoeing, wildlife observation, snowmobiling on designated trails, motorized vehicle use on designated roads, and other dispersed pedestrian uses.
 However, during certain times of the year in certain areas of the easements, specific uses are not allowed.
 Here is a summary of selected public use limitations.